 The intention behind mandating that new gTLD registries maintain thick WHOIS records was to create a more comprehensive set of contact records to enable authorities to track down and stop malicious activity.
 Obtaining feedback from DNS abuse responders regarding the utility of thick versus thin WHOIS records in curtailing DNS abuse could be one means of assessing this safeguard's effectiveness.
+Along these lines, the International Trademark Association suggested a survey of abuse responders and law enforcement on the effectiveness of this safeguard in combatting abusive activities.

-Other potential measures could stem from data generated by the WHOIS Accuracy Reporting System (ARS), which is a project currently in development whose goal is to "identify and report on accuracy in a systematic way to improve quality of contact data in the WHOIS".65 The following charts from the Phase 2 Report published December 2015 summarize overall gTLD accuracy to 2009 Registrar Accreditation Agreement (RAA) Syntax Requirements by mode and overall gTLD accuracy to 2009 RAA operability requirements by mode:66
+Other potential measures could stem from data generated by the WHOIS Accuracy Reporting System (ARS), which is a project currently in development whose goal is to "identify and report on accuracy in a systematic way to improve quality of contact data in the WHOIS".
+The following charts from the Phase 2 Report published December 2015 summarize overall gTLD accuracy to 2009 Registrar Accreditation Agreement (RAA) Syntax Requirements by mode and overall gTLD accuracy to 2009 RAA operability requirements by mode:

-Email Telephone Postal Address ALL 3 Accurate All 3 Contacts 99.1% ± 0.2% 83.3% ± 0.7% 79.4% ± 0.8% 67.2% ±0.9% Accurate
+overall grib Accuracy to 2000 A an official requirements by contact mode Email Telephone Postal Address ALL 3 Accurate All 3 Contacts 99.1% ± 0.2% 83.3% ± 0.7% 79.4% ± 0.8% 67.2% ±0.9% Accurate